K-pop: Trainee challenges

 Some young trainees have dropped out of school to start training as K-pop idols, including Rosé from Blackpink.
 In a Vogue Australia interview, she said, "I decided to drop out of school and all my teachers and friends were like: 'What?!
 Why are you leaving!?
 Nobody knew what K-pop was, so nobody understood where I was going."
 Leaving Melbourne at the age of 16, Rosé trained with YG Entertainment for four years before debuting with Blackpink.
-This isn't uncommon—Taemin from Shinee entering the industry at 11 years old—but Rosé was one of the handful discussed the difficulty of being a trainee openly.
-Dr. Sarah Keith explained that idols are such a valuable asset to an agency with well rounded talent in singing, rapping, dancing, or songwriting, therefore, face restriction like the limitations of what they can say due to the agencies' significant investment.
+This isn't uncommon—Taemin from Shinee entering the industry at 11 years old—but Rosé was one of the handful who discussed the difficulties of being a trainee openly.
+Dr. Sarah Keith explained that idols are such a valuable asset to an agency, having talents in singing, rapping, dancing, or songwriting, that they face restrictions like limitations on what they can say due to the agencies' significant investment.

 In September 2024, Hanni from New Jeans testified to Korean lawmakers about the workplace harassment and mistreatment during her time at Hybe.
 In her testimony, Hanni describes being ignored by managers and sunbae (senior) idols within the company.
-She also wishes that younger trainees that will soon debut will not have to suffer through the incidents that the 20-year-old has been through.
+She also expressed wishes that younger trainees who will soon debut will not have to suffer through the incidents that she had been through.